(352)-535-3572

 weekly brushing

-Small, compact body (5.5-7.5 lbs) that looks huge due to abundant wool, including full facial tufts
+Small, compact body for English Angora’s (5.5-7.5 lbs) that look huge due to abundant wool, including full facial tufts

 Generally sweet, docile, intelligent, and sociable; enjoy human interaction and other rabbits,